rafaelps15/rafaelps15/README.md

 </p>

 <br>
-My name is Rafael de Paula, I am a Software Development student, passionate about technology and learning new technologies.
+My name is Rafael de Paula, I am a Software Development graduate, passionate about technology and learning new technologies.
 I am an apprentice in Back-End, with skills in C#.
 </br>

 <br>